ServerlessBravo/COSArchives2Ckafka/README.md

 ### Forward logs on COS to CKafka

-A application for unzipping `.tar.gz` files from `COS` and forwarding the messages to Ckafka, then `Clickhouse` can create the table fwith Kafka connection
+A application for unzipping `.tar.gz` files from `COS` and forwarding the messages to Ckafka, then `Clickhouse` can create the table with Kafka connection

 ### Change Configuration